alvarovitta/Cost-Management/Edit-3.1-Assessing your Azure Migration Cost.md

 <br />
 <br />

 Consider the costs associated with migrating applications or systems to Azure.
-Use Azure Migrate to assess the scale of workload migration and estimate the costs for running on-premises machines in Azure.
+Use the Microsoft tool: *Azure Migrate* to assess the scale of workload migration and estimate the costs for running on-premises machines in Azure.

 Azure Migrate calculates an estimate of costs associated with the post-migration compute and storage.
 Estimates are calculated based on the size requirements as recommended by Azure Migrate for a Virtual Machine (VM) and its disks.